Searching for Ultralight Dark Matter Conversion in Solar Corona using Low Frequency Array Data: Methods

-where $\lambda$ is the observation wavelength, the coefficient $\alpha=1.02$~\cite{Shimwell:2016xsq}, and $D \simeq 3.5$ km is the station diameter according to Ref.~\cite{Kontar:2017gxl}.
-Therefore, the FWHM (for one beam) is about $10^{-3}$ rad.
+where $\lambda$ is the observation wavelength, the coefficient $\eta=1.02$~\cite{Shimwell:2016xsq}, and $D \simeq 3.5$ km is the station diameter according to Ref.~\cite{Kontar:2017gxl}.
+Therefore, the FWHM (for one beam) is approximately $10^{-3}$ rad.

-We can effectively define the last scattering sphere of radius $R_S$, beyond which the scattering effect can be ignored, so the radio waves propagate in straight lines for $r>R_S$.
+We can effectively define the last scattering sphere of radius $R_S$, beyond which the scattering effect can be ignored, allowing the radio waves to propagate in straight lines for $r>R_S$.
 The total radiation power for dark photon signal at frequency $f$ after conversion is $d\mathcal{P}/d\Omega \times 4\pi$.
-So the survived power at the last scattering sphere is
+Therefore, the survived power at the last scattering sphere is given by